 The mission of the Department of Pediatrics is to continuously improve the quality and value of our education, pediatric health care, research, and community service programs.
 We are dedicated to educating doctors and physician assistants and providing the North Texas Community quality pediatric medical care and community health services.

 To become the pediatrics academic choice for Tarrant County.

 The UNT Health Science Center is committed to achieving excellence in our programs of education, patient care service, and research.
 The Department of Pediatrics supports and enhances the mission of the institution by providing and maintaining the highest quality of education, instruction, and patient care delivery.
 The department is proud of our dedicated faculty and staff who continuously work to improve the quality and delivery of medical education and patient care services in our community.

 Our clinical services are provided to patients from birth to 16 years of age.
-The clinic is located at the campus Patient Care Center.
+The clinic is located at the campus Health Pavilion.
 Our clinic is staffed with both doctors and physician assistants who see over 29,000 patients yearly for problems ranging from preventive care visits to asthma.

 Our clinical trials program studies are primarily focused on vaccine development in concert with pharmaceutical and biotechnical companies to evaluate new vaccines.
 The goal is to test a vaccines therapy and its safety and efficacy on human clinical trial subjects before gaining FDA approval.